davidtavarez/davidtavarez.github.io/_posts/2018-09-09-re4son_kernel_raspberry_pi.md

 $ sudo reboot
 ```

-Adding `RTL8814=1 ARCH=arm` is crucial, becuase without the `make` command will to find the linux headers for `armv7l` and it won't find them.
+Adding `RTL8814=1 ARCH=arm` is crucial because without it the `make` command will not be able to find the linux headers for the `armv7l` and it won't compile.

 ### Bonus: Connecting to WPA/WP2 network from the terminal ###

-With a fresh installation of Raspbian Stretch Lite we don't have a Desktop Enviroment.
-I created a small bash script to connect to an Access Point, but first we need to generate the configuration an save it to a file:
+Because with a fresh installation of Raspbian Stretch Lite we don't have a Desktop Enviroment I created a small bash script to connect to an Access Point, but first we need to generate the configuration and save it to a file:

 ```
 $ mkdir conf